edigonzales-archiv/av_lfp3_hoehen_luesslingen_nennigkofen_bellach/README.md

  SELECT *
  FROM
  (
-  SELECT entstehung, nummer, hoehegeom, punktzeichen_txt, geometrie FROM av_avdpool_ng.fixpunktekategorie3_lfp3
+  SELECT entstehung, nummer, hoehegeom, punktzeichen_txt, gem_bfs, geometrie FROM av_avdpool_ng.fixpunktekategorie3_lfp3
   WHERE gem_bfs IN (2464, 2542)
  ) a,